 File #: 24-503 Version: 1 Name:

-File created: 5/16/2024 In control: City Council/Public Finance and Economic Development Authority/Parking Authority/Successor Agency to the Redevelopment Agency
+File created: 5/16/2024 In control: City Council/Public Finance and Economic Development Authority/Parking Authority

 Title: SUBJECT: Public Hearing - Introduction and Preliminary Review of Proposed Expenditures of Community Development Block Grant (CDBG) and Home Investment Partnership Program (HOME) Funds for Fiscal Year 2024-2025, to be Included in the Draft U.S. Department of Housing and Urban Development (HUD) 2024 Annual Action Plan; and Receipt of Public Comment During a Public Hearing REPORT IN BRIEF Introduction and Review of Preliminary Program Year 2024 proposed project funding and related expenditures of Federal funding for inclusion in the Draft HUD 2024 Annual Action Plan; and Public Hearing to provide the Public an opportunity to comment.
 RECOMMENDATION City Council - A. Conduct a Public Hearing to receive public comment regarding the anticipated funding, proposed projects, priority community needs, proposed distribution of Federal funding, and other related topics that will be considered for inclusion in the final draft of the 2024 Annual Action Plan; and, B. Discuss and provide com...